exoplatform/exo-documentation/docs/Manage-Space.rst

    -  Close: The user cannot request for joining, but only the space manager can invite him.

+.. note:: Template, Visibility and registration fields have a description of the choice selected to help you choosing the best template for your needs when creating a new space.

 5. In the **Users** field, the space creator can invite users or space members to the space to create just by picking them with the selector.

 Type-ahead suggestions allow to facilitate selection users and groups to invite.

 .. note:: Only spaces that the creator is member of can be selected.

-          Space template can predefine the individual users or spaces members to invite in the space.
-It will be displayed in Users field.
+Users field can be pre-filled by default users or spaces defined in space template.

 6. Click Create Space button to finish adding your new space.
 The new space appears.